ciel-lang/CIEL/docs/install.md

 ## How to build a CIEL binary and a core image

+If you use the [Guix](https://guix.gnu.org/) package manager, install package output `sbcl-ciel:image`.
+It contains a prebuilt image under `bin/ciel.image`.

+For all other setups, you have to build a core image yourself.
 You need the dependencies above: Quicklisp, a good ASDF version, our up-to-date Lisp dependencies.

 To build CIEL's binary, use: